2iq/aws-maven/README.md

 ## Making Artifacts Public
-This wagon doesn't set an explict ACL for each artfact that is uploaded.
+This wagon doesn't set an explict ACL for each artifact that is uploaded.
 Instead you should create an AWS Bucket Policy to set permissions on objects.
 A bucket policy can be set in the [AWS Console][console] and can be generated using the [AWS Policy Generator][policy-generator].

 In order to make the contents of a bucket public you need to add statements with the following details to your policy: